 See recipe card at the bottom of the post for the full list of ingredients and exact amounts.

 - Maple syrup.
-Pure maple syrup adds rich flavor and, of course, sweetness without processed sugar.
+Pure maple syrup adds rich flavor and sweetness without processed sugar.

 - Oil.
-I like to use oil in muffins because it makes them extra moist.
-Use any kind of vegetable oil, a neutral flavored olive oil, or even melted coconut oil.
+I prefer oil over melted butter because it makes muffins extra moist.
+Use any kind of vegetable oil, a neutral-flavored olive oil, or even melted coconut oil.
 I use canola oil.

 - Finely grated carrots.
 Avoid large chunks or pre-shredded carrots, which can be dry and too large.
 Shred fresh carrots on the fine side of a box grater or in a food processor.